-The Consumption Imbalance Fee is levied on sum of the absolute amounts of the BRP's positive and negative Consumption Imbalances.
-The Consumption Imbalance Fee is defined as EUR per MWh of Consumption Imbalance and calculated for each Delivery Hour and MBA.
+The Imbalance Fee is levied on sum of the absolute amounts of the BRP's positive and negative Imbalances.
+The Imbalance Fee is defined as EUR per MWh of Imbalance and calculated for each ISP and MBA.

-7.3.4 Weekly Fee
+7.2.3 Weekly Fee

 The Weekly Fee is levied for each week and country where the BRPs have been active in the week that the invoice covers.
 The Weekly Fee is defined as EUR per week and country.
 The maximum fee for a BRP active in all market balance areas in the Nordics will be four times the weekly fee.
-(I.e. if the weekly fee is 50 EUR per week and country, the fee for a BRP operating in Denmark, Finland, Norway and Sweden is 200 EUR).
+(I.e., if the weekly fee is 50 EUR per week and country, the fee for a BRP operating in Denmark, Finland, Norway and Sweden is 200 EUR.)

-7.3.5 Peak Load Reserve Fee (Sweden)
+7.2.4 Peak Load Reserve Fee (Sweden)

 In addition to the harmonised fee structure there is an additional national fee related to the financing of the Swedish peak load reserves.
 This fee is levied on BRPs active in the Swedish balancing areas and will be invoiced by eSett on behalf of Svenska kraftnät.
 The peak load reserve fee is based on the BRP's metered and profiled consumption, excluding network losses for networks requiring licenses.
 The fee is charged between 16th of November and 15th of March on working days between 06.00-22.00 CET.
-If the supplementary fee generates a surplus compared with Svenska kraftnät's costs for the peak load reserve during the winter period, a settlement will be made subsequently, no later than 30th of June.
-Payment of any surplus will be made in proportion to how large a share of the supplementary fee the BRP has contributed.
-If Svenska kraftnät produces a trading profit as a result of the activation of the peak load reserve for balance-related reasons, this profit will be settled retroactively, no later than 30th of June.
-The settlement of the surplus will be done in proportion to how large a share of the supplementary fee for the peak load reserve for balance-related reasons, this profit will be settled retroactively, no later than 30th of June.
-The settlement of the surplus will be done in proportion to how large a share of the supplementary fee for the peak load reserve for balance-related reasons, this profit will be settled retroactively.
+If a profit or loss arises at the end of a peak load reserve fee period, it will be included in the next year's calculation of the fee.

-7.4 Example: Calculation of Imbalance Amounts
+7.3 Example: Calculation of Imbalance Amounts